 - 0.8mm copper clad welding wire, it’s stiff and easy to solder (some people used 0.6mm also worked fine)

 - Soldering tool

 Measuring and Cutting the antenna wires

-The size of the antenna (the length of the wires) does not follow the rule of “the bigger the better”.
-The length of the antenna wires affects what signal frequency you can receive.
+The size of the antenna (the length of the wires) does not follow the rule of “bigger, better”.
+The length of antenna wires affects what signal frequency you can receive.
 The length you need for your desired frequency can be calculated using mathematical equations.
 Generally the length of wires would be smaller for higher frequency signals.

 To make it easier for our readers, you can use this tool to calculate the required length of the wires.

 Use this tool to calculate where to bend the wires.